UCL-CORU/CHD-research-code/03 Diagnosis and comorbidity identification/Readme.md

 * comorbidity groups (R file 03.02)
 * a results file with these outputs combined (R file 03.03).

-The folder [mapping files](<mapping files>) containts the paediatric and adult mappings used to assign diagnosis and comorbidity groups.
+The folder [mapping files](<mapping files>) contains the paediatric and adult mappings used to assign diagnosis and comorbidity groups.